failsafe-lib/failsafe/policies/circuit-breaker.md

 ---
 layout: default
 title: Circuit Breaker
-parent: Policies
-nav_order: 4
 ---

-## Circuit Breakers
+# Circuit Breaker

-[Circuit breakers][fowler-circuit-breaker] allow you to create systems that [fail-fast] by temporarily disabling execution as a way of preventing system overload.
+[Circuit breakers][fowler-circuit-breaker] allow you to create systems that fail fast by temporarily disabling execution as a way of preventing system overload.
 Creating a [CircuitBreaker] is straightforward:

 ```java
 CircuitBreaker<Object> breaker = new CircuitBreaker<>()